 In 2018, Klamath Bird Observatory began in-depth monitoring of the survival, nest success, and habitat preferences of Rogue Basin birds located near Howard Prairie, east of Ashland, Oregon.
 This research is being replicated by partners in the Willamette Valley in Oregon, and the Puget Lowlands in Washington to get a picture of Oregon Vesper Sparrow population health across its entire range.

-94 adult sparrows and 144 nestlings have been banded with unique combinations of colored leg bands so that we can identify each individual.
+Over 100 adult sparrows and 180 nestlings have been banded with unique combinations of colored leg bands so that we can identify each individual on sight.
 Resighting efforts have taken place annually to keep track of how many of these banded birds survive and return to the area year after year.
-KBO field crews have completed ongoing resighting efforts at the primary field site at Lily Glen.
-We also partnered with Vesper Meadow Education Program to implement a community science program in which volunteers searched for birds that had dispersed to the Vesper Meadow Restoration Preserve and other nearby meadows in and around the Cascade Siskiyou National Monument.
-Early findings show lower return rates for juveniles, which is not surprising because young birds are more likely to leave home and disperse to a different site for their first breeding season.
-After resighting efforts are completed in 2023, we will estimate the annual survivorship of adult males and females and fledglings.
+KBO field crews complete ongoing resighting efforts at the primary field site at Lily Glen.
+We also partnered with Vesper Meadow Education Program to implement a community science program in which volunteers searched for birds that had dispersed to the Vesper Meadow Restoration Preserve and other nearby meadows in and around the Cascade-Siskiyou National Monument.
+Early findings show low return rates for juveniles, which is not necessarily surprising because young birds are more likely to leave home and disperse to a different site for their first breeding season.
+After resighting efforts are completed in 2023, we will estimate the annual survivorship of adult males and females and fledglings if possible.

 Through additional territory mapping studies at Vesper Meadow, we found that Oregon Vesper Sparrows nest on this property in relatively high densities, similar to those at our main study site.
-We expanded our research there in 2021 (see Expanding Research with Cutting-Edge Technology).
+We expanded our research there in 2021 with Motus radio telemetry technology (see Expanding Research with Cutting-Edge Technology).

-This extensive research and community science effort are funded in part by the BLM National Conservation Lands Management Studies Support Program, Carpenter Foundation, Charlotte Martin Foundation, Oregon Wildlife Foundation, Oregon Zoo’s Future for Wildlife Fund, and Friends of the Cascade-Siskiyou National Monument.
+This extensive research and community science effort in funded in part by the BLM National Conservation Lands Management Studies Support Program, Carpenter Foundation, Charlotte Martin Foundation, Oregon Conservation and Recreation Fund, Oregon Wildlife Foundation, Oregon Zoo’s Future for Wildlife Fund, and Friends of the Cascade-Siskiyou National Monument.